 - Auto Trader.
 If you are looking for a mix of convenience and reliability, then Auto Trader might be right for you.
 If you just want a quick sale, you can opt for the “instant cash offer.”
 This is basically like going to a dealership.
 Or, you can choose to list your vehicle to sell to Auto Trader’s audience of car shoppers at the price you determine.
 This comes with a price, though.
 You will pay between $25 and $100 to list your car on their site.

 - TRED.
 For both buyers and sellers, we think this is the premium option.
 Full disclosure: this is us!
 But hear us out first.
 Like Carvana, we offer many benefits that ensure the quality of the cars on our platform.
-We perform a 150-point inspection on each vehicle, CARFAX report, and offer buyers warranties and GAP insurance.
+We provide a CARFAX and NMVTIS report, and offer buyers online financing, warranties and GAP insurance.
 On top of this, we take care of all the paperwork and implement identity and financial protocols to ensure safe transactions.
 Also, the service is completely free until you sell your car.
-Each buyer on our site is verified (no flakes!), and we offer financing.
 This can help sellers get 30% more than what they would receive from a dealership.
-We eliminate all the hassle that comes with private deals and still give buyers the ability to try before they buy.
+We eliminate all the hassle that comes with private party sales and still give buyers the ability to try before they buy.

 Carvana is an innovative service that is seeking to create a 100-percent-online car buying and selling experience.
 But with any innovation, there are problems that will take some time to solve.
 At TRED, instead of completely eliminating the person-to-person interactions that come with buying and selling cars, we have made the process convenient and reliable.
 Here’s how: